Faculty Research Grant Consultation

 Michelle Campbell, Program Director

 Michelle leads the Culture, Grants and Advancement department within OCCE.
 With a PhD in English and over 10 years’ experience in higher education, she has taught courses in communication and intercultural competence at Central Michigan University, Purdue University, Duke University and Universidad del Norte (Colombia).
 Michelle has presented at over 20 academic conferences and published several peer-reviewed journal articles.
 Her past research focused on cultural and political studies, gender and identity, and intercultural competence.
-In her role as a Program Director, Michelle assists with complex research grant proposals, leads DEI professional development for faculty and staff, and liaises with University of Michigan leadership, faculty and staff on various equity-centered engineering initiatives.
+In her role as a Program Director, Michelle assists with complex research grant proposals, leads professional development for faculty and staff, and liaises with University of Michigan leadership, faculty and staff on various equity-centered engineering initiatives.

 All members of the Culture, Grants and Advancement department are Intercultural Development Inventory (IDI) Qualified Administrators.